Particles

 During remapping, the following steps are performed for each MPI rank:

-6. Assign the scattered particles to each MPI rank.
+Assign the scattered particles on each receiving rank.

 Regridding